Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-1-instantiate.md

 Once started, it is not necessary to remain on this page or in the Azure Portal.
 If you entered a valid email address, you will receive a provisioning completion email:

 ![APIM creation email](../../assets/images/apim-creation-email.png)

+**VIDEO**: There is a video example that walks through creation and verification that you can find [HERE](https://youtu.be/LFKnYz5PnvU?si=mWGUtL1WGr1hFQRi)